-Demand Investments outstanding has decreased from one year to the next, any such decrease has generally been by less than one percent (1.0 %), meaning that most of the balance of such securities remains invested with Grace Financial.
-Although Grace Financial does not maintain liquid reserves sufficient to fund the hypothetical need for cash that would result from any assumed redemption of all its Demand Investments at any one time (see "FINANCING AND OPERATIONAL ACTIVITIES" at page 8), a significant portion of Grace Financial's assets as of the date of the Prospectus are maintained in its investments, cash and cash equivalents, and management expects its liquidity to be sufficient to satisfy Grace Financial's obligations to holders of Demand Investments for the foreseeable future (see Notes 1, 2, and 7 to the Financial Statements).
-Grace Financial's investments, as of December 31, 2022, were all mutual funds, common stocks, certificates of deposit, corporate and municipal bonds, and alternative investments.
+Demand Investments outstanding has decreased from one year to the next, any such decrease has generally been by no more than two percent (2.0 %), meaning that most of the balance of such securities remains invested with Grace Financial.
+Although Grace Financial does not maintain liquid reserves sufficient to fund the hypothetical need for cash that would result from any assumed redemption of all its Demand Investments at any one time (see "FINANCING AND OPERATIONAL ACTIVITIES" at page 7), a significant portion of Grace Financial's assets as of the date of the Prospectus are maintained in its investments, cash and cash equivalents, and management expects its liquidity to be sufficient to satisfy Grace Financial's obligations to holders of Demand Investments for the foreseeable future (see Notes 1, 3, and 8 to the Financial Statements).
+Grace Financial's investments, as of December 31, 2023, were all mutual funds, common stocks, certificates of deposit, corporate and municipal bonds, U.S. Treasury notes, and alternative investments.
 Such investments are subject to various market risks which could result in changes in market value, and a material decline in market value of such investments may affect Grace Financial's ability to pay Demand Investments.
 If Grace Financial experiences an unexpectedly significant increase in redemptions from Demand Investments, Grace Financial may have to rely on other sources of funds, such as lines of credit or sales of loans in order fund such redemptions.
 The need to utilize such alternative funds to meet redemptions on outstanding Demand Investments, if required over an extended period, could affect Grace Financial's financial condition.